bottenderjs/bottenderjs.github.io/content/docs/Guides-Deployment.md

 ### Setting Node Version

 Make sure your Node version on Heroku is higher than 7.6.0.
-These lines can be added in `package.json` to specify the Node version.
+These lines can be added to `package.json` to specify the Node version.

 ```json
 "engines": {